deggenschwiler/BTC-Forks-Roadmap/Proposals/BTC Forks Roadmap Proposal.md

 ###4.
 Governance

 Phylomemetic Tree Development.
 A phylo**genetic** tree is essentially the tree of life. i.e. all species that have ever existed and how they are linked.
 A phylo**memetic** tree is the same but tracks ideas/memes instead of genes.
 Development of bitcoin through an evolutionary process will allow the best ideas to succeed and the worst ideas to fail.
-Allowing people to freely chose which version of a cryptocurrency they want to use is key to making this happen.
+Allowing people to freely choose which version of a cryptocurrency they want to use is key to making this happen.
 Participants currently have only one choice if they disagree strongly with the current development; exit bitcoin completely.
 It is far too binary as it means price is only a reasonably good signal in the long-term, at which point it may already be too late to fix any problems.
 Giving participants a choice to support another 'version' of bitcoin is creating a very direct short-term and long-term signal of what the best approach is.
 It allows the market to signal in real-time.

 Allowing bitcoin to be a [stigmergic](http://journal.media-culture.org.au/0605/03-elliott.php) system rather than a hierarchical top-down system.
 A ‘stigmergic' system is a self regulating system with no top down approach.
 It suits large decentralised projects.